AtomMaterialUI/material-theme-docs/docs/archives.md

 - Fix issue with Language Additions being applied to object keys and methods (<https://github.com/ChrisRM/material-theme-jetbrains/issues/1742>)
 - Fix issue with Language Additions not being applied to JSX and Vue files (<https://github.com/ChrisRM/material-theme-jetbrains/issues/1744>)
 - Fix the fatal error preventing **CodeWithMe** to be run when Material Theme UI is enabled.
-- Complete _Github_ and _Github Dark_ color schemes to include missing styles already existing in other schemes (such as Rust, ReSharper, Osmorc and so on).
+- Complete _GitHub_ and _GitHub Dark_ color schemes to include missing styles already existing in other schemes (such as Rust, ReSharper, Osmorc and so on).
 - Also, the **Accent Mode** settings moved to the **Features Tab** rather than **Components Tab**.
 - Add a new action to display the **What's new Page** in the toolbar.